parapeter/gerste/README.md

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black) ![Shell Script](https://img.shields.io/badge/shell_script-%23121011.svg?style=for-the-badge&logo=gnu-bash&logoColor=white) <br>
 ![Badge License](https://img.shields.io/badge/License-GPL3-015d93.svg?style=for-the-badge&labelColor=blue)

-This tiny bash script updates your system- and hardware clock.
+This tiny bash script updates your system clock.
 It uses  `wget`  (optionally through  `torsocks` ) to obtain the header of a given domain (without downloading the website), after that it `grep`s the timestamp and, based on whether it's summer- or wintertime, it automatically updates the systemtime correctly with `date`.
 By default, `gerste` sends traffic through clearnet (to use `tor` &rarr; see below: :rocket: [Usage](https://github.com/paranoidpeter/gerste#rocket-usage)).

 This script may be useful for other countries¹ since not only Germany changes clocktime twice a year.
 Without keeping this in mind, the first impulse for a good name was `gerste` (maybe because of the association to beer?).